 Two observations (26 and 35) are outliers by both measures, but some points (32, 80, 90, 92, and 97) are outliers by only one measure.

 plottype— Type of plot

-Type of plot, specified as one of the following:
+Type of plot, specified as one of the values in this table.

 comma-separated pairs of